-GRADE 7 UNITED STATES AND NEW YORK STATE HISTORY - HONORS Code D167 FullYear
+GRADE 7 UNITED STATES AND NEW YORK STATE HISTORY - HONORS

 Prerequisite: Placement in the Honors program is by application.
-The selection process takes place at the end of the third semester of grade 6.
+The selection process takes place at the end of the first semester of grade 6.
 Social Studies and English Language Arts (ELA) are blocked for teaming purposes - in order to qualify for Honors, the student must meet the criteria in both Social Studies and ELA.
-Students are evaluated by their grade 6 teachers in areas such as attendance, attitude, participation, reading, writing, ability to analyze and solve problems, etc.
+Criteria include an average of at least 93% in both Social Studies and ELA and a score of 4 in both the grade 5 NYS Social Studies Assessment and the grade 5 NYS ELA Assessment.
+Students are also evaluated by their grade 6 teachers in areas such as attendance, attitude, participation, reading, writing, ability to analyze and solve problems, etc.

-Note: Honors classes generally incorporate more reading, writing and discussion and at a higher level; use more challenging instructional materials; and take more challenging tests throughout the year and a different final exam.
+Note: Honors classes generally incorporate more reading, writing and discussion and at a higher level; proceed more quickly through material; use more challenging instructional materials; and take more challenging tests throughout the year and a different final exam.
 Students who are not meeting the criteria at any time during the school year will be reviewed for possible removal from the Honors program.

-- The People of the "New World" prior to 1500 and European Contact - European Exploration and Colonization of the Americas - A Nation is Created the American Revolution and the formation of the United States - Experiments in Government the Articles of Confederation and the Constitution - Life in the New Nation - Division: the Civil War http://www.pgl2.nysed.gov/ciai/socst/pub/sstssintrod.pdf
+- The People of the "New World" prior to 1500 and European Contact - European Exploration and Colonization of the Americas - A Nation is Created the American Revolution and the formation of the United States - Experiments in Government the Articles of Confederation and the Constitution - Life in the New Nation - Division: the Civil War